A fleet of bespoke machines were used in the fit-out of the Elizabeth line's tunnels. Find out more about each of the machines below.

 After positioning 108 metre long sections of rail along a stretch of tunnel, the gantry then carried and deposited sleepers at carefully measured intervals, before lifting the rail into place on top of them.
 The track was secured in place using clips, props and jigs before it is welded and the formation concreted into position.

 To support permanent track installation in the Elizabeth line tunnels between Royal Oak Portal and Bond Street, a concrete shuttle was used to transport concrete from the temporary railhead at Westbourne Park.

 Pre-mixed fibre reinforced concrete from the batching plant was loaded onto the shuttle, delivered into the tunnels and pumped into place.

 A state-of-the-art drilling rig, comprising two machine components, moved through the tunnels drilling more than 250,000 holes in the tunnel lining.

-The first machine drilled all the holes that will accommodate brackets for cabling, walkways and fire mains while the second machine drills the holes for overhead power equipment which will power the new Crossrail trains.
+The first machine drilled all the holes that will accommodate brackets for cabling, walkways and fire mains while the second machine drills the holes for overhead power equipment which will power the new Elizabeth line trains.

 Gallery - Crossrail's state-of-the-art drilling machine

-Crossrail used a fleet of construction trains to help deliver sleepers, rails and other materials into the Crossrail tunnels.
+The Crossrail project used a fleet of construction trains to help deliver sleepers, rails and other materials into the Elizabeth line tunnels.

 Manufactured in Germany, this locomotive train is a 500 horsepower, 9.3 metre-long shunting locomotive train, weighing 42 tonnes.